trangnguyen2906/Power-BI-Sales-Performance-Analysis-Retail/README.md

 - Make data-informed decisions on **product prioritization and market expansion.**

-### 👥 Who is this project for?

-- Business stakeholders and senior managers
-- Sales & marketing strategy teams
-- Data analysts and business intelligence professionals

 ### ❓ Business Questions

 This project helps answer key business questions, such as:

 - Which regions and markets are most/least profitable?